Filter Options

 What are my chances of seeing the Big Five?

-“With 10 days out in the bush, you’ll see a wide variety of animals, including most, if not all, of the Big Five (elephant, buffalo, rhino, lion and leopard).
+“With 10 days out in the bush, you’ll see a wide variety of animals, including most, if not all, of the Big Five.
 Exactly which animals you’ll see depends on which parks and reserves you visit.
 Even then, every day on safari is different.
 No sightings are guaranteed.
 The best time to see big cats is at dawn and dusk, and the longer you spend out and about, the better your chances are of seeing something special.
 While most parks and reserves offer a good chance of elephant, buffalo and lion encounters, you need a bit more luck to catch a leopard.
 These secretive creatures are widespread, but not easily seen.
 Not all of Kenya’s parks have rhinos.
-To see the second-bulkiest of African mammals, head to any of the Laikipia reserves or to Lake Nakuru National Park.
+To see the second-bulkiest of African mammals, head to any of the Laikipia reserves, Nairobi National Park or Lake Nakuru National Park.
 Chasing the Big Five is fun, but don’t let it take over your holiday.
-In the end, seeing a good variety of safari animals is what counts, and the quality of your safari won’t hang on whether you’ve seen all of the Big Five or not. ”
+In the end, seeing a good variety of safari animals is what counts, and the quality of your safari won’t hang on whether you’ve seen all of the Big Five or not.”

 5